amake/orgro-app-landing-page/_pages/faq.md

 (iOS only) and Google Drive.

-For other apps, you should be able to send your file to Orgro with the standard "share" or "open in" feature.
+For other apps, you should be able to send your file to Orgro with the standard “share” or “open in” feature.

 # Can Orgro sync with Dropbox?

-Orgro doesn't have a concept of "syncing": you open a file to view its contents, and then you close it.
-No persistent data derived from the file is retained that must be kept "in sync".
+Orgro doesn’t have a concept of “syncing”: you open a file to view its contents, and then you close it.
+No persistent data derived from the file is retained that must be kept “in sync”.

 You can open files stored in Dropbox via the file picker (iOS only, due to [limitations of the Android